European Union legislative procedure: Trilogue

 The trilogue is an informal type of meeting used in the EU's ordinary legislative procedure.
 It involves representatives of the European Parliament (EP), the Council of the EU and the European Commission.
 The trilogues are equally tripartite meetings, although the EC operates as a mediator between the EP and the Council.

 The trilogue negotiations aim at bringing the three institutions to an agreement, to fast-track the ordinary legislative procedure.
 The expression "formal trilogue" is sometimes used to describe meetings of the Conciliation Committee, which take place between the second and the third reading of a legislative proposal.
-However the term trilogue is mostly referred to interinstitutional informal negotiations that can take place in any stage of the ordinary legislative procedure, from the first stage to the stage of the formal conciliation procedure.
-However, the agreements reached in trilogues need to be approved through the formal procedures of each of the three institutions.
+However, the term trilogue is mostly referred to interinstitutional informal negotiations that can take place in any stage of the ordinary legislative procedure, from the first stage to the stage of the formal conciliation procedure.
+The agreements reached in trilogues still need to be approved through the formal procedures of each of the three institutions.
 Trilogues have been "formalised" in 2007 in a joint declaration of the EP, the Council and the EC but they are not regulated by primary legislation.

 The evolution of the European integration process, together with the evolution of EP's role as co-legislator have produced an increase in the number of the trilogue meetings.
 During 2009–2014 legislative term, when the Treaty of Lisbon came into force and the co-decision procedure became ordinary legislative procedure – establishing the role of the EP and the Council of the EU as co-legislators – 85% of legislative acts were approved in first reading, 13% were approved in second reading while only 2% were included in the conciliation procedure.
 This trend corresponds to an increase in the number of trilogues (over 1500 in the same period) and it is seen as a proof of the effectiveness of the trilogues in fast tracking the legislative procedure.

 The principal tool used in trilogues is the four column document, a working sheet divided in four sections, each of them comprising the positions of the three EU institutions.
 The first column is dedicated to the position of the EC, the second one to the position of the EP, the third one to the position of the Council.
 The fourth and final column is left to the compromised text that is meant to emerge.
 However, although the first two positions are public, the other two have often textual elements that have not been adopted and the content of the fourth column remains inaccessible to public.

-Trilogues have been criticised for the lack of transparency and democraticness both for the limited number of EU representatives involved and the working methods.
+Trilogues have been criticised for a lack of transparency and democratic legitimacy.

 The European Ombudsman, the EU body responsible of investigating complaints about poor administration by EU institutions and other bodies, in 2015 has launched a strategic inquiry to establish the need for a reform of the trilogue, setting out proposals for more transparency.